 In 1979 he joined CUSO (Canadian University Service Overseas), a Canadian international development agency, and went to Tanzania, where he trained "medical assistants", a cadre of front-line rural health workers.
 After Tanzania, Dr. Young returned to Sioux Lookout, Ontario, where he was appointed Medical Director for the Sioux Lookout Zone, a part of the Indian health services network operated by the Medical Services Branch of Health and Welfare Canada.

-In 1983 he joined the Department of Community Health Sciences of the University of Manitoba.
+In 1983, he joined the Department of Community Health Sciences of the University of Manitoba.
 In addition to teaching and research he was founding Director of the Northern Health Research Unit from 1988 to 1994.
 I was admitted a Fellow of the Royal College of Physicians and Surgeons of Canada in 1984 and in 1992 I was promoted to full professor.
 During 1992/93, he spent his sabbatical leave at the Institute of Biological Anthropology, University of Oxford, during which time he prepared a Doctor of Philosophy dissertation, which was successfully defended and the degree was granted in May 1995.
 In June 1998, he was appointed Head of the Department of Community Health Sciences.
 In January 2002 he was recruited to the University of Toronto as Professor in the Department of Public Health Sciences [now the Dalla Lana School of Public Health].
 In July 2004, he was appointed to the TransCanada Chair in Aboriginal Health.
-In August 2014, he began his term as Dean of the School of Public Health, University of Alberta.
+In August 2013, he began his term as Dean of the School of Public Health, University of Alberta.
 He completed his term in July 2018.